chrisK00/SweatSpace/README.md

 - db design/relationships with EF and fluent api
 - generics
 - automapper
-- N-tier 3 layered architecture
+- Multi layered architecture with focus on core
 - coravel task scheduling+mailing
 - Authentication and Authorization with asp identity and Jwt token
 - postman